Updated: November 2, 2021

-This people-centered design assumes a more integrative approach in which the end-users are engaged in every stage of the development, from the design, prototyping, testing to the final launch.
-She also hopes that this approach, already being implemented by innovative companies, will also be commonly used in the public sector.
+This people-centered design assumes a more integrative approach in which the end-users are engaged in every stage of the development, from the design, prototyping, and testing, to the final launch.
+She also hopes that this approach, which is already being implemented by innovative companies, will also be commonly used in the public sector.

 The digital factor becomes a casual part of healthcare

 “We are seeing transformation in self-care, which can now be enhanced by fitness apps and health trackers, as well as disease prevention and health promotion digital tools.
 Mobile apps play the role of digital assistants that remind us about an appointment with a doctor, to take medicine, or do exercises.
 I believe we are in the middle of an enormous transformation.
 Such tools will become the new normal, especially in countries with a national digital system that enables the sharing of individually collected data,” adds Dr. Sørensen.